Kate O'Brien (novelist): Legacy

 The Glucksman Library at the University of Limerick holds an important collection of O'Brien's writings.

 In August 2005, Penguin reissued her final novel, As Music and Splendour (1958), which had been out of print for decades.

 The Limerick Literary Festival in honour of Kate O’Brien (formerly the Kate O'Brien Weekend), takes place in Limerick every year, attracting academic and non-academic audiences.

 In the classic film Brief Encounter (1945), the co-protagonist Laura (Celia Johnson) says she has reserved "the new Kate O'Brien" at her local Boots library, which prepares the audience for the moral dilemmas that the character is about to face.
-This offers a good example of how popular Kate O'Brien was in the 1940s, before falling into obscurity for decades, only to be 'rediscovered' as a key writer in the 1980s.